DavidPochik/Building_a_Geographic_Climate_Change_Predictor/README.md

 <p> <strong>Today's Texas Might be Tomorrow's Ohio: Building a Geographic Climate Change Predictor</strong> </p>

-This project explores and analyzes geographical climate change data in the United States of America from 1950 to the current year.
+This project explores and analyzes geographical climate change data in the contiguous United States from 1950 to the current year.
 The objective is to <strong>predict</strong> regional features, e.g., temperature, precipication, or snowfall, for a given year based on historical data.

 This project uses raw data from the National Climatic Data Center and the U.S. Energy Information Administration.